antoninadert/inferno-proto-starter/README.md

 # inferno-proto-starter
 An isomorphic (universal) web app starter project.
+* Fast rendering, good performance.
-This project is designed with developer productivity and happiness in mind.
+* Developer productivity and happiness in mind.

+This starter has SSR, isomorphic routing built-in, and will render the initial component's states directly in both client and server (first server-rendering, then client rehydration).

-This is because it uses Viewmodel for declarative components and state management.
+This uses Viewmodel for declarative components and state management.
 Viewmodel is easy-to-use and powerful, and fallback on Inferno (an ultra-fast, react-like library) if needed.
-This starter has SSR, isomorphic routing built-in, and will render the initial component's states directly in both client and server (first server-rendering, then client rehydration).

 It is also using Meteor platform for out-of-the-box reactive data.
-It doesn't rely on many dependancies but can already do a lot.
+This project is a good starting point to prototype an app.

 Technology used
 -------------